We get so many questions in the shop and on our courses about different icings and what are their best uses.

-This comes in a rainbow of colours as well as classic white or you can create your own shades using concentrated paste colours.
+This comes in a rainbow of colours as well as classic white or you can create your own shades using concentrated paste or gel colours.
 We would not recommend using liquid colours (changes the consistency) or dust colours (almost impossible to get an even mix).

 Knead the icing to make it pliable and easy to roll out and dust surfaces with cornflour to prevent sticking.

 To learn how to achieve a really smooth, professional finish we have lots of courses including One Day Professional Cake Decorating

 Flower paste (also known as petal paste or gum paste)